PotegaIT/python-course/README.md

 ### Module 1: Introduction to Python
 1. What is Python and why learn it?
 2. Installation and environment setup (Windows/Linux/macOS)
-3. Your first program – classic "Hello, World"
+3. Your first program – the classic "Hello, World"
 4. How interpreters, IDEs, and terminals work – practical intro

 ### Module 2: Basics of Syntax